Tutoriels Backend

 And before giving it to someone we will test its operation.

-Computer scientists said to themselves that it should be simple and automatic.
+Computer scientists said it might as well be simple and automatic.

 As always, it's easier said than done.

-Since these beginnings the computer world has sought to improve.
+Since its beginnings, the IT world has sought to improve itself.

 Several working methods have been adopted.

-Is the fastest really what we think it is?
+Is the fastest really the one we think?

 But who did what?

-If you want to work in programming for sure you will have to be agile .
+If you want to work in programming, you will definitely have to be agile .

-The most commonly used Agile method today is the Scrum method .
+The most widely used Agile method currently is the Scrum method .

 Below is a brief history of the last twenty years.